shakedshoshan/Image-generator/README.md

 ## 📚 Project Description

 This web application allows users to generate images based on text prompts.
 It includes features such as user authentication, image generation, and profile management.
-The application is built with a modern tech stack using a **React frontend** and an **Express backend**.
+The application is built with a modern tech stack using a **React frontend**, an **Express backend**, and **PostgreSQL** as DataBase.

 ![Screenshot-AlgorithmVisualizer 1](https://github.com/user-attachments/assets/93d40a5f-d2b1-4946-831b-974f5965b32d)
 ![Screenshot-AlgorithmVisualizer 2](https://github.com/user-attachments/assets/06d7e1cb-99f2-4c4e-a4d0-74a996b59d1a)